Traditional Versus Common Law Marriage

 In Oklahoma, traditional marriages are established by following statutory (legal) procedures.
 Couples must get a marriage license and hold a formal ceremony performed by a judge, preacher, minister, priest, rabbi or other authorized dignitary.
 The ceremony serves to solemnize the marriage and marks the couples’ mutual intent to be married.
 These are commonly called ceremonial marriages, and couples that use these procedures are considered legally married.

 Oklahoma is among a handful of states that still recognize non-ceremonial marriages, also referred to as “common-law marriages.”
-These are formed by the consent of the parties who enter into the marriage, but without meeting all of the state requirements, such as a license or ceremony.
+These marriages are formed through the consent of the parties who enter into the marriage, but they do not meet all the state requirements, such as a license or ceremony.

 Establishing a Common Law Marriage